Parafield Airport

 Parafield Airport is a public training airport, located on the edge of the residential suburb of Parafield, South Australia.
-It is 18 km north of the Adelaide central business district and adjacent to the Mawson Lakes campus of the University of South Australia.
+It is 18 km north of the Adelaide central business district and adjacent to the Mawson Lakes campus of Adelaide University.
 Owned by the Government of Australia, it is leased to Parafield Airport Limited under a lease that runs until 2097.

 Parafield was Adelaide's only civil airport until Adelaide Airport was opened in February 1955 and is currently used for small aircraft, pilot training and recreational aviation.
 The airport is home to the University of South Australia Aviation Academy.
 The airport hosts a jet fighter museum and historic aircraft displays.
 The museum now houses an authentic flight worthy Wirraway.

-There are also multiple flight training schools including the University of South Australia Aviation Academy, FTA (Flight Training Adelaide) formerly known as Australian Aviation College, Bruce Hartwig Flying School, AFTC (Adelaide Flight Training Centre), Aerostar Aviation, and Parafield Flying Centre.
+There are also multiple flight training schools including Adelaide University's Aviation Academy, FTA (Flight Training Adelaide) formerly known as Australian Aviation College, Adelaide Aviation, Enzo Flying School, Aerostar Aviation, and Parafield Flying Centre.
 Parafield Squadron of the Australian Air League, a national uniformed cadet organisation promoting and encouraging the interest of aviation and flying training in the youth of Australia, is also located at Parafield Airport.

-It is Australia's busiest airport by aircraft movements, handling 272,646 aircraft movements as of 2020.
+During the 2020 financial year, Parafield Airport was Australia's busiest airport by aircraft movements, handling 272,646 aircraft movements.
+As of 2025, it became Australia's 5th busiest, handling 225,142 aircraft movements.

 History

-The first powered flight in South Australia was of a Blériot Aéronautique monoplane on March 13, 1910, south-west of Salisbury in Bolivar, South Australia, the flight was nicknamed the “Wittber hop”.
+The first powered flight in South Australia was of a Blériot Aéronautique monoplane on March 13, 1910, south-west of Salisbury in Bolivar, South Australia, the flight was nicknamed the "Wittber hop".
 In the 1920s investigations began into construction of an airport in Adelaide.
 Land was initially purchased in Albert Park with the aerodrome site becoming the new suburb of Hendon; but within a few years the cost of acquiring sufficient land, neighbouring residential development and the erection of power transmission lines all interfered with airport plans and the Hendon site was effectively abandoned.
 In 1927, the Commonwealth government purchased 318 acre of land at Parafield from a family owned farming company for £17,000.
 The area had been used for fattening sheep on lucerne and other fodder plants.
 The new airport was expanded in 1942, with the boundary extending west to the Gawler railway line.

 On 1 October 1927, Horrie Miller was the first to land on the Parafield site, ground preparation was completed on the 17th and flights began on 26 November by the Aero Club of South Australia.
 The site was officially opened as an airport in August 1929 by Governor-General of Australia Alexander Hore-Ruthven.
 The control tower opened shortly prior to World War II.
 Prior to World War II, Guinea Airways was the main company flying out of the airport using: